Slick9000/natsuka/README.md

 <br/>

 ## future goals
-• add album art to tracks
+• add album art to tracks (requires rewrite of downloading, to use ffmpeg to download rather than writing raw data stream to file)

 • add script to automatically install missing required packages (aiohttp, mutagen etc)